Coronal hole: Solar cycle

-Coronal holes are closely tied to the solar cycle because their size, number, and location change dramatically as the Sun's magnetic field evolves through its 11-year cycle, with holes being most prominent and extensive during solar minimum periods.
-During solar maximum, the Sun's polar magnetic fields reverse, closing existing open magnetic field lines and generating new flux of opposite polarity.
-This process reforms polar coronal holes during the declining phase of the solar cycle and at solar minimum.
+Coronal hole size and population correspond with the solar cycle.
+As the Sun heads toward solar maximum, the coronal holes move closer and closer to the Sun's poles.
 During solar maxima, the number of coronal holes decreases until the magnetic fields on the Sun reverse.
 Afterwards, fresh coronal holes appear near the new poles.
 The coronal holes then increase in size and number, extending further from the poles as the Sun moves toward a solar minimum again.